Cacti/documentation/Frequently-Asked-Questions.md

 POLLER: Poller[0] Maximum runtime of xxx seconds exceeded.
 ```

-This error indicates that cacti was not able to finish the polling cycle in time.
+This error indicates that Cacti was unable to finish the polling cycle in time.
 This can be for a few reasons.

 * You are using spine and have not entered the correct mysql credentials in spine.conf